CNN Philippines Newsroom: Expansion

-On February 15, 2016, the newscast expanded its airtime, aligning with its international counterpart. (with a touch of bluer hue on the title card).
+On February 15, 2016, the newscast expanded its airtime, aligning with its international counterpart.
 However, the expansion reformatted from a single 60-minute newscast to three 30-minute editions in its initial run.
 The 8 am edition was first anchored by the late Amelyn Veloso, who formerly anchored CNN Philippines Headline News and was concurrently hosting Serbisyo All Access and a holdover of the newly-launched Philippine version of New Day.
 Claire Celdran replaced Rodriguez in the noontime edition while the latter became the anchor of the network's weekend newscasts.
 The 9:00 pm edition replaced CNN Philippines Nightly News, anchored by its holdover, Mitzi Borromeo.
 The English-language noontime edition and the original broadcast of Newsroom were axed on April 4, 2016, to give way for the first-ever Filipino-language noontime newscast Balitaan with Pinky Webb.

 On April 11, 2016, Newsroom debuted a 3 pm edition dubbed as Global Newsroom catering on international news relevant to Filipinos, first hosted by Claire Celdran.
 It carries the similar format of Global Conversations, which was canceled four months later (August 26).

 On January 30, 2017, Newsroom launched its mid-morning edition in Filipino language dubbed as Newsroom Ngayon, anchored by Ruth Cabal replacing Serbisyo All Access.
 Newsroom Ngayon serves as a sister newscast with CNN Philippines' first Filipino language newscast, Balitaan, which airs at midday.
 The name of Serbisyo All Access remains in the newscast and dubbed as Serbisyo Ngayon.

 On February 27, 2017, due to personnel reshuffling, Claire Celdran replaced Veloso at the 8 am slot while Network News anchor Pia Hontiveros took over the Global Newsroom chair.
 Veloso would occasionally appear in special editions, until she died of cancer on August 24.

-On March 4, 2017, Newsroom launched its weekend edition, dubbed as Newsroom Weekend, anchored by the pioneer weekday noontime anchor Mai Rodriguez.
+On March 4, 2017, Newsroom launched its weekend edition, dubbed as Newsroom Weekend, anchored by the pioneer weekday noontime anchor Mai Rodriguez and Andrei Felix.
 It started out at the Saturday noontime slot until April 1, 2017, when it expanded to include broadcasts on weekend evenings at 6 pm, following the cancellation of Network News a week before as a result of the launching of News Night on weeknights from March 27.
 Newsroom Weekend later added a Sunday noontime edition on May 28, 2017 at the wake of the Marawi City crisis.
 Prior to a permanent weekend expansion, Rodriguez anchored special newscasts during severe weather coverage and other news of utmost importance.